-The over-arching goals of DDASH is to prepare learners to care for patients and specific populations by introducing students to major social determinants -- social class, race, gender, poverty, social networks/support, community cohesion, the occupational and neighborhood environments -- that affect population health and health inequities.
-This lens will be used to interrogate various population health issues that intersect with social determinants (e.g. chronic disease, homelessness, refugee populations, addiction, etc.) to prepare students for the challenge of combatting health inequity.
-Students will be exposed to foundational principles in providing culturally humble, psycho-socially engaged, structurally competent medical care.
-Finally, in examining these concepts, we develop core professional attributes (e.g. integrity, respect, compassion, justice, empathy) necessary to provide effective care in a complex social environment.
+The over-arching goals of DDASH is to prepare learners to care for patients in vulnerable populations and promote health equity.
+The course allows students to discuss major social and structural determinants like social class, race, gender, poverty, individual networks/support, community cohesion, educational attainment, occupation and built environments, along with influencers like health policy.
+Health outcomes will be interpreted through the lens of upstream factors to inform students about the intersection of public health and medicine.
+Students will discuss societal issues that precede chronic disease, homelessness, incarceration, refugee and asylum status, addiction, etc. and they will be exposed to foundational principles of providing culturally humble, psychosocial resource rich, equitable, relationship centered care suitable for a diverse and complex social environment.
+Finally, in examining these concepts, students will develop core professional attributes (e.g. integrity, respect, compassion, justice, empathy) necessary for assuming the role of a health advocate.

-Credits: 2.50 Course Director: Malvika Juneja, M.D.
+Credits: 2.75 Course Director: Malvika Juneja, M.D.